 the set-based concept approach

-As mentioned earlier there are 1,695,044 configurations. with an average simulation run time of 15 seconds per configuration, examining all configuration will take about 300 days on a ??? computer.
+As mentioned earlier there are 1,701,647 configurations. with an average simulation run time of 15 seconds per configuration, examining all configuration will take about 300 days on a ??? computer.
 Therefore, an optimization method was developed in order to find the optimal configuration in a reasonable time.
 In this case, the set-based concept approach, which combined configurations with the same properties in one design concept.
-In this specific problem, there are almost 800 different concepts and it will be time-consuming to make a deep search of each concept. therefore, multi-objective evolutionary search for satisficing concepts based on dynamic window-of-interest was developed. the aim is to reveal which of the concepts have at least one solution with a performance vector within a dynamically changed window-of-interest.
+In this specific problem, there are almost 800 different concepts and it will be time-consuming to make a deep search of each concept. therefore, a multi-objective evolutionary search for satisficing concepts based on dynamic window-of-interest was developed. the aim is to reveal which of the concepts have at least one solution with a performance vector within a dynamically changed window-of-interest.
 In the first part, a predefined computing time allocated to find satisficing concepts that would be explored more deeply in the second part of the optimization.

 In the second part, the concepts that satisficed in the previous part are going to be explored more widely and to find the Pareto front of the problem by using a multi-objective evolutionary algorithm.